Batik Air Review: Kuala Lumpur to Perth (2025)

 I’m not sure if they always do this, but someone sitting behind us asked if he could pay with Chinese yuan – which they accepted!
 (I’m assuming the conversion rate wouldn’t have been the most favourable though).

-Note: Our friends recently got caught out when trying to pay for their onboard purchases with debit card which isn’t accepted by the Malindo Air payment processor.
-So make sure to bring a credit card or cash to purchase feed onboard (or pre-order your meals).
+Note: Our friends recently got caught out when trying to pay for their onboard purchases with debit card which isn’t accepted by the Batik Air payment processor (this is actually pretty common for a lot of airline carriers).
+So make sure to bring a credit card or cash to purchase food onboard (or pre-order your meals online).

-All in all, I was very satisfied with our Malindo Air flight from Kuala Lumpur.
+All in all, I was very satisfied with our Batik Air flight from Kuala Lumpur.
 The plane was clean, the seat pitch was comfortable for economy and our flight was on time.

 With one-way fares starting from A$200, this no-frills carrier exceeded my expectations.
 I would consider it a budget carrier plus – the plus being due to the free checked baggage and slightly more legroom than other comparable low-cost carriers.